stevecook23/MKFTS/README.md

 + Members - currently not implemented, but having registered users that can access other information from the site would be a good extension of this idea.

 ## Technology
 + This website was made in its entirety using Visual Code Studio.
-Initially having been introduced to CodeAnywhere through the Code Institute, I made the decision very early on to use VSC exclusively as a way of combating the long load times and instability of CodeAnywhere. + Additional software used to create this website include Photoshop for image editing and Chrome for previewing, inspecting and bug testing.
+Initially having been introduced to CodeAnywhere through the Code Institute, I made the decision very early on to use VSC exclusively as a way of combating the long load times and instability of CodeAnywhere.
++ Additional software used to create this website include Photoshop for image editing and Chrome for previewing, inspecting and bug testing.

 ## Testing
-### Test Cases
-Test case: Home page
+### Test case: Home page
 + Click Home; page should not change
 + Click Clubs; page should change to Clubs page
 + Click About; page should change to About page